Splinter7149/Extract-textbook-from-Campion-textbook-online/README.md

 # Extract textbook from Campion textbook online

 ### Limitations of method
-Since Campion has one of the best anti-tampers and ebook protections this general method of high quality screenshots is pretty much all that can be done.
+Since Campion has very good anti-piracy implementations and ebook protections on their online reader, this general method of high quality screenshots is pretty much all that can be done.
 The script uses ShareX to takes screenshots of each page and will auto-name in ascending numerical order and is 100% automated, just press one button to start capturing the entire textbook.

 HOWEVER,
 Since ShareX Scrolling capture saves in `.png`s, file size per pages are quite large.
 A 400 page textbook can get to around 200 MB which is kinda large for a textbook.
 Considering most textbooks hang around the 20-80 MB range.
-If you don't care about size too much (I don't) then it's fine.
+If you don't care about size too much then it's fine.

 ### AutoHotKey V1.1
 1. Install autohotkey version 1.1 https://www.autohotkey.com/ - script isn't compatible with V2